 How to Use These Journaling Prompts for Summer

-- Pick a prompt at random and set a timer for 5 minutes
+- Pick one at random and set a timer for 5 minutes

-- Choose a theme to come back to throughout the week
+- Choose a theme and come back to it across a few days

-- Use a prompt as a springboard for collage, sketching, or list-making
+- Use a prompt as a starting point for a sketch, collage, or list instead of writing

 45 Journaling Prompts for Summer